RaasinRahman/multiArmedBandit/README.md

 Exploit: The person will go to each food-place once, and after going to each location, the food-place that gives the highest hapiness will be chosen every single time out of 100 visits.

 e-Greedy: The person will have a variation between exploration and exploitation.
 The value of e will determine what percentage of visits the person will choose to explore instead of exploit. e-Greedy can provide an optimal level of hapiness by adding a slight variation to the choice of where to eat.
-Eating the same thing over and over even though it may be the best will get boring and decline in satisfaction.
+Eating the same thing over and over, though it may be the best will get boring and decline in satisfaction.